 1 healthcare providers, including assessment of provider education efforts and documentation of 2 processes for providers to review and correct problems that are identified.
-3 (2) Not later than three (3) months after the completion of the second (2 nd) 4 implementation year under this chapter, the department of health shall submit, on an annual basis, 5 to the house and senate finance committees, and make available to the public a report that 6 includes, with respect to such year, the items required under subdivision (1) as well as any other 7 additional items deemed appropriate with respect to the report for such year.
-8 (3) Not later than three (3) months after the completion of the third (3 rd) implementation 9 year under this chapter, the department of health shall submit, on an annual basis, to the house 10 and senate finance committees, and make available to the public a report that includes with 11 respect to such year, the items required under subdivision (1), as well as any other additional 12 items deemed appropriate with respect to the report for such year.
-13 23-87-14.
-Shared savings It is the intent of the general assembly that the savings 13 14 23-87-14.
-Shared savings It is the intent of the general assembly that the savings achieved through this chapter shall more than cover the costs of implementation.
-Therefore, to the 14 achieved through this chapter shall more than cover the costs of implementation.
-Therefore, to the 14 15 achieved through this chapter shall more than cover the costs of implementation.
-Therefore, to the extent possible, technology services used in carrying out this chapter shall be secured using a 14 15 16 achieved through this chapter shall more than cover the costs of implementation.
-Therefore, to the extent possible, technology services used in carrying out this chapter shall be secured using a shared savings model, whereby the state's only direct cost will be a percentage of actual savings 14151617 achieved through this chapter shall more than cover the costs of implementation.
-Therefore, to the extent possible, technology services used in carrying out this chapter shall be secured using a shared savings model, whereby the state's only direct cost will be a percentage of actual savings achieved.
-Further, to enable this model, a percentage of achieved savings may be used to fund 14 15 16 17 18 achieved through this chapter shall more than cover the costs of implementation.
-Therefore, to the extent possible, technology services used in carrying out this chapter shall be secured using a shared savings model, whereby the state's only direct cost will be a percentage of actual savings achieved.
-Further, to enable this model, a percentage of achieved savings may be used to fund expenditures under this chapter.
-14 15 16 17 18 achieved through this chapter shall more than cover the costs of implementation.
-Therefore, to the extent possible, technology services used in carrying out this chapter shall be secured using a shared savings model, whereby the state's only direct cost will be a percentage of actual savings achieved.
-Further, to enable this model, a percentage of achieved savings may be used to fund expenditures under this chapter.
-23-87-15.
-Severability If any section, paragraph, sentence, clause, phrase, or any part 14 15 16 17 18 19 20 achieved through this chapter shall more than cover the costs of implementation.
-Therefore, to the extent possible, technology services used in carrying out this chapter shall be secured using a shared savings model, whereby the state's only direct cost will be a percentage of actual savings achieved.
-Further, to enable this model, a percentage of achieved savings may be used to fund expenditures under this chapter.
-23-87-15.
-Severability If any section, paragraph, sentence, clause, phrase, or any part of the chapter passed is declared invalid, the remaining sections, paragraphs, sentences, clauses, 14 15 16 17 18 19 20 21 achieved through this chapter shall more than cover the costs of implementation.
-Therefore, to the extent possible, technology services used in carrying out this chapter shall be secured using a shared savings model, whereby the state's only direct cost will be a percentage of actual savings achieved.
-Further, to enable this model, a percentage of achieved savings may be used to fund expenditures under this chapter.
-23-87-15.
-Severability If any section, paragraph, sentence, clause, phrase, or any part of the chapter passed is declared invalid, the remaining sections, paragraphs, sentences, clauses, phrases, or parts thereof shall be in no manner affected and shall remain in full force and effect.
+3 (2) Not later than three (3) months after the completion of the second (2 nd ) 4 implementation year under this chapter, the department of health shall submit, on an annual basis, 5 to the house and senate finance committees, and make available to the public a report that 6 includes, with respect to such year, the items required under subdivision (1) as well as any other 7 additional items deemed appropriate with respect to the report for such year.
+8 (3) Not later than three (3) months after the completion of the third (3 rd ) implementation 9 year under this chapter, the department of health shall submit, on an annual basis, to the house 10 and senate finance committees, and make available to the public a report that includes with 11 respect to such year, the items required under subdivision (1), as well as any other additional 12 items deemed appropriate with respect to the report for such year.
+13 23-88-14.
+Shared savings It is the intent of the general assembly that the savings 14 achieved through this chapter shall more than cover the costs of implementation.
+Therefore, to the 15 extent possible, technology services used in carrying out this chapter shall be secured using a 16 shared savings model, whereby the state's only direct cost will be a percentage of actual savings 17 achieved.
+Further, to enable this model, a percentage of achieved savings may be used to fund 18 expenditures under this chapter.
+19 23-88-15.
+Severability If any section, paragraph, sentence, clause, phrase, or any part 20 of the chapter passed is declared invalid, the remaining sections, paragraphs, sentences, clauses, 21 phrases, or parts thereof shall be in no manner affected and shall remain in full force and effect.
+22 SECTION 2.
+This act shall take effect upon passage.